torrinworx/Blend_My_NFTs/README.md

 <img width="605" alt="Screen Shot 2021-11-23 at 8 12 10 PM" src="https://user-images.githubusercontent.com/82110564/143153297-b90d9e16-69b7-4b44-b63b-20869f155f32.png">

-If you correctly formated your .blend file, you will now have two files; an NFTRecord.json, and a number of Batch#.json files located in the ``Batch_Json_files`` folder.
+If you correctly formated your .blend file, you will now have two file types; an NFTRecord.json, and a number of Batch#.json files located in the ``Batch_Json_files`` folder.

-## Running main.py - Generating Images
+## Running main.py - Generating Image Batches

 **For this section, ensure you have generated NFTRecord.json and Batch#.json files before taking the following steps**